ranfysvalle02/vanilla-agents/README.md

 2. **Tasks:** These are the specific actions your AI can perform.
 A task might involve using multiple tools in sequence.
 For example, a "Summarize" task could use a `SearchTool` to gather information and then employ a summarization technique.
 3. **AdvancedAgent:** This is the core component that orchestrates the tools and tasks.
 It's responsible for understanding user prompts, selecting appropriate tools, and managing the conversation history.
 4. **CustomProcess:** This allows you to chain tasks together, creating more complex workflows.
 For instance, you could define a process that first searches for information and then analyzes it using sentiment analysis.
+5. **Memory:** refers to the logging system we've implemented using MongoDB Atlas.
+This system records the agent's interactions, creating a valuable log that can be used for debugging, performance analysis, and future enhancements.
+While in this demo the memory doesn't directly influence the agent's responses using context augmentation for contextual awareness, it plays a crucial role in maintaining a record of the agent's activities.

 **The Benefits of a Lightweight Approach:**